 2. Auburn (8-1, 4-1)

 Do you want some even better news if you're an Auburn fan than the blissful two months of Tigers football that has been the 2013 season to date?
-Here are but two items of interest: First, ESPN recruiting guru Jeremy Crabtree said this week he thinks Auburn's on-the-field success will help it land a better recruiting class than Georgia or Florida.
+Here are but two items of interest: One ESPN recruiting guru Jeremy Crabtree said this week he thinks Auburn will land a better recruiting class than Georgia or Florida.
 No. 2, want to guess how many seniors are listed on Auburn's offensive two-deep?
 Zero.
 As the surprise factor of the boomerang turnaround of the Gus Bus is starting to fade, the future looks blazingly bright on the Plains.
-Heck, I dressed up as Gus Malzahn for Halloween, for crying out loud.
-And Brick killed a guy.
-That escalated in a hurry.
+Heck, I dressed up as Gus Malzahn for Halloween for crying out loud.

 Saturday: at Tennessee, noon (ESPN)